l0afloafloaf/mpeg-test-patterns/README.md

 ---

 This is an experiment in display and following an interest in standards, compression and image into data.
-Videos tile larger based on chance and videos repeat and loop based on incremental chance.
+Videos tile larger based on chance and videos repeat, loop and change playback speed based on exponential chance.

 Most video files have been sourced from xiph: https://media.xiph.org/video/derf/

-I am particularly interested in a couple of the clips such as "[flower_garden](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/flower_garden_422_ntsc.mp4)" and "[tennis](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tt_sif.mp4)" (as well as [their](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/garden_sif.mp4) [descendents](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tennis_sif.mp4)) as, [according to Leonardo Chiariglione](https://ride.chiariglione.org/the-first-mpeg-project/), these were some of the earliest test clips used in the development of MPEG-1 in the late 1980s.
+I have particular interest in a couple of the clips, being "[flower_garden](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/flower_garden_422_ntsc.mp4)" and "[tennis](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tt_sif.mp4)" (as well as [their](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/garden_sif.mp4) [descendents](https://github.com/l0afloafloaf/mpeg-test-patterns/blob/main/videos/tennis_sif.mp4)) as, [according to Leonardo Chiariglione](https://ride.chiariglione.org/the-first-mpeg-project/), these were some of the earliest test clips used in the development of MPEG-1 in the late 1980s.

 #### Improvements/additions

 ##### General

 * [ ] prioritise certain clips in the pool (either algorithmically, or introducing recompressed duplicates)
-  * this has been partly addressed with an offline iteration using a 'shortlist.js' file, but could be expanded by making multiple 'versions', and publishing here
+  * this has been partly addressed with an offline iteration using a trimmed JS file of less clips, but could be expanded by making multiple 'versions', and publishing these versions here
   * still need to edit out less 'interesting' clips from shortlist and ensure any copyright requirements are being followed
 * [ ] Expand the pool or look at an iteration which focuses on 'test patterns', which, despite the title of this project, don't appear here
 * [ ] Spill this across multiple displays/screens